RedVoxInc/redvox-python-sdk/docs/python_sdk/data_window/README.md

 #### 1.1.1 Required Data Window Parameter
 This field is required for DataWindow to run.

-`input_dir` is a string representing the path to the data that will be read into the DataWindow.
+_input_dir:_ a string representing the path to the data that will be read into the DataWindow.
 Absolute paths are preferred.

-_linux/mac examples_:
+_Linux/Mac examples_:
 ```
 input_dir="/absolute/path/to/config.file.toml"
 input_dir="relative/path/to/config.file.toml"
 ```

-_windows examples_:
+_Windows examples_:
 ```
 input_dir=\absolute\path\to\config.file.toml"
 input_dir="C:\absolute\path\to\config.file.toml"